mssfoobar/docs/docs/30_deployment/90-loadtest.md

 #### test steps

-1) User go to the log in page of AOH
+1) User go to the log in page of AOH.
-2) User enters username and password into the respective fields
+2) User enters username and password into the respective fields.
-3) User waits for dashboard to load
+3) User waits for dashboard to load.
-4) User go to Incident page
+4) User go to Incident page.
-5) User checks that the page is loaded (Add button)
+5) User checks that the page is loaded (Add button).
-6) User wait for 2 seconds (simulate think time)
+6) User wait for 2 seconds (simulate think time).
-7) User go to Trips page
+7) User go to Trips page.
-8) User waits for 2 seconds (simulates thini time)
+8) User waits for 2 seconds (simulates thini time).
-9) User goes back to incident page again
+9) User goes back to incident page again.
-10) the loop goes on for 85 cycles
+10) the loop goes on for 85 cycles.

 From the test steps above, you can observe that each user test run will take a minumum time of 340 seconds, assuming the system respond immediately.